lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 A load balancer improves **resource utilization**, facilitates **scaling**, **fault tolerance** and helps ensure **high availability**.
 You can configure multiple load balancing policies and application-specific **health checks** to ensure that the load balancer directs traffic only to healthy instances.

+It has 2 types of LB:
+- Public Load Balancer
+To accept traffic from the internet, you create a public load balancer.
+- Private Load Balancer